2025 Storm Events in Denver

 - Cracked or deteriorated rubber boots around pipes

-25% Rule: If repairs cost more than 30% of full replacement cost, or if roof is over 20 years old with multiple issues, replacement is typically more cost-effective.
+25% Rule: If your roof is over 20 years old with multiple issues, replacement is typically more practical than repeated repairs.
 Insurance claims after major storm damage often favor full replacement.

 Denver at a Glance